Ex-Eagles WR Freddie Mitchell Goes To Walmart In Underwear After MontCo House Rescue

 If you saw Freddie Mitchell pants-less in Walmart last week, your eyes were not deceiving you.

-The former Philadelphia Eagles wide receiver was woke up to firefighters banging on the window of his Montgomery County house saying he had to evacuate around 4 a.m. last Friday, he told FOX29.
+The former Philadelphia Eagles wide receiver was woken up to firefighters banging on the window of his Montgomery County house saying he had to evacuate around 4 a.m. last Friday, he told FOX29.

 In boxer briefs, without clothes and nowhere else to go, Mitchell went to Walmart.